Culture of Argentina: Sports

 The official national sport of Argentina is pato, although it is not very popular.
 It is played with a six-handle ball on horseback.

 Football is the most popular sport in Argentina.
-The national football team has won 25 major international titles, including three FIFA World Cups, two Olympic gold medals and 15 Copa América.
+The national football team has won 26 major international titles, including three FIFA World Cups, two Olympic gold medals and 16 Copa Américas, the most in the competitions history with the most recent win being Copa América 2024 hosted by the United States.
 Over one thousand Argentine players play abroad, the majority of them in European football leagues.
 There are 331,811 registered football players, with increasing numbers of girls and women, who have organized their own national championships since 1991, and were South American champions in 2006.

 The Argentine Football Association (AFA) was formed in 1893, and is the eighth oldest national football association in the world.
 The AFA today counts 3,377 football clubs, including 20 in the Premier Division.
 Since the AFA went professional in 1931, fifteen teams have won national tournament titles, including River Plate with 33 and Boca Juniors with 24.
 Over the last twenty years, futsal and beach football have become increasingly popular.
 The Argentine national beach football team was one of four competitors in the first international championship for the sport, in Miami in 1993.

 Basketball is the second most popular sport; a number of basketball players play in the NBA and European leagues including Emanuel Ginóbili, Andrés Nocioni, Carlos Delfino, Luis Scola, Pablo Prigioni, Juan Ignacio Sánchez and Fabricio Oberto.
 The national basketball team won the gold medal at the 2004 Summer Olympics and the bronze medal in 2008.
 Argentina is currently ranked third by the International Basketball Federation.